SELab-2/Dr-Trottoir-4/readme/authorisation.md

 - `OwnerOfBuilding` (global + object): checks if the user is a syndic and if he owns the building
 - `OwnsAccount` (object): checks if the user tries to access his own user info
-- **TODO** `CanEditUser` (object): checks if the user who tries to edit the user has the right permissions (higher rank, doesn't edit the rolt to a higher rank than itself, ...)
+- `CanEditUser` (object): checks if the user who tries to edit is in fact the user himself or someone with a higher rank
+- `CanEditRole` (object): checks if the user who tries to assign a role, doesn't set a role higher than his own role

 ## Protected endpoints